 • UMF implements campus wide recycling in all buildings and encourages proper management of waste whether one is on campus or at home.
-UMF also provides PSA's promoting community household hazardous waste collection days in October and May of each year through e-mails, posts on the EHS website, and printed materials.
-These are sent to all faculty, staff, and students (8,000+ individuals).
+UMF also provides PSA's promoting community household hazardous waste collection days in the spring and fall of each year through e-mails, posts on the EHS website, and printed materials.
+These are sent to all faculty, staff, and students (6,000+ individuals).